dylanmc/CryptoBook/src/3_CryptolIntro.md

    inputs (called _arguments_),
  * a number of functions that operate on sequences, like _indexing_, _reversing_, _concatenating_,
- * finally, we implemented the Caesar Cipher in Cryptol, step by step:
+ * finally, we implemented the Caesar cipher in Cryptol, step by step:
      1. converting ASCII characters to indexes,
      2. rotating the alphabet to make an encryption sequence,
      3. indexing the encryption sequence to encrypt one character,